-- 34.1 Overtime Penalty Rates - (a) Hours worked in excess of the ordinary hours on any day or shift prescribed in Clause 23, Ordinary Hours of Work, are to be paid as follows: - (i) Monday to Saturday (inclusive)-time and a half for the first two hours and double time thereafter; - (ii) Sunday-double time; - (iii) Public holidays-double time and a half. - (b) Overtime penalties as prescribed in Clause 34.1(a) do not apply to Registered Nurse levels 4 and 5. - (c) Overtime rates under this clause will be in substitution for and not cumulative upon the shift premiums prescribed in Clause 32 Saturday and Sunday Work and Clause 35 Shiftwork. - 34.2 Part-time Employees - (a) All time worked by part-time employees in excess of 38 hours per week or 76 hours per fortnight will be paid for at the rate of time and a half for the first two hours and double time thereafter, except that on Sundays such overtime will be paid for at the rate of double time and on public holidays at the rate of double time and a half. - (b) All time worked by part-time employees which exceeds 10 hours per day or shift, will be paid at the rate of time and a half for the first two hours and double time thereafter, except on Sundays when overtime will be paid for at the rate of double time, and on public holidays at the rate of double time and a half. - 34.3 Casual Employees
+37.1 Overtime Penalty Rates

+- (a) Hours worked in excess of the ordinary hours on any day or shift prescribed in Clause 26 Ordinary Hours of Work, are to be paid as follows: - (i) Monday to Saturday (inclusive) time and a half for the first two hours and double time thereafter: - (ii) Sunday double time; - (iii) Public holidays double time and a half. - (b) Overtime penalties as prescribed in Clause 37.1(a) do not apply to Registered Nurse levels 4 and 5 - (c) Overtime rates under this clause will be in substitution for and not cumulative upon the shift premiums prescribed in Clause 35 Saturday and Sunday Work and Clause 38 Shiftwork.

+37.2 Part time and Casual Employees

+- (a) All time worked by part time employees or casual employees in excess of 38 hours per week or 76 hours per fortnight, depending on the pay period, will be paid for at the rate of time and a half for the first two hours and double time thereafter, except that on Sundays such overtime will be paid for at the rate of double time and on public holidays at the rate of double time and a half. - (b) All time worked by part time or casual employees which exceeds 10 hours per day or shift, will be paid at the rate of time and a half for the first two hours and double time thereafter, except on Sundays when overtime will be paid for at the rate of double time, and on public holidays at the rate of double time and a half. - (c) Payment of overtime to casual employees shall be on the employee's base hourly rate and is in lieu of the casual loading.